 For more tips on how to help a child being bullied at school, visit the Bullying Tip Sheet at StopBullying.gov.

-If you believe your child has been bullied at school, a school bullying lawyer can help.
-A lawyer can determine whether suing a school district for bullying makes sense or if there are other ways forward.
+If you believe your child has been bullied at school and are not getting results from meetings with your child’s school, an education lawyer can help.
+A lawyer can determine the best way forward or if need be, whether suing a school district for bullying makes sense.

-An education law attorney specializing in school bullying cases can help negotiate with the school or district.
-They can also represent you at hearings.
+An education law attorney specializing in school bullying cases can work with your IEP or Section 504 team, help negotiate with the school or district, or represent you at hearings if needed.

 Additional school bullying resources: